Capacitors in a Recording Studio

 Capacitors in Analogue Musical Equipment

 Analogue equipment is packed full of all different kinds of electrical components.
-Tube amplifiers, like the famous LA2A levelling amplifier, for example, have within them vacuum tubes, transformers, resistors and capacitors, to name but a few.
+Tube amplifiers, like the famous LA2A levelling amplifier, for example, have within them Electrical components.
+These include vacuum tubes, transformers, resistors and capacitors, to name but a few.
 All these components have a their own impact on the sound of the signal passing through them.
 In this article we will focus on the capacitor.
 We will look at the role of the capacitor and how this can impact the sound of the signal, and hence, the entire sound of a client’s recording.

 Capacitors essentially store energy in the form of electrical charge.
 They are created by placing two electrical plates at a distance, d, apart from each other.
 They are separated by a material that is referred to as a dielectric.
 Different materials have a different dielectric value called the dielectric constant, k.
-This material prevents the plates within the capacitor from touching.
+This material prevents the plates within the cap from touching.
 It stores the charge between them.
-When the capacitor has been charged up, much like a battery, it retains the charge and this can then be used at a later time.
+When the cap has been charged up, much like a battery, it retains the charge and this can then be used at a later time.

-Capacitors and their Role in the Music Circuit
+Caps and their Role in the Music Circuit

 Capacitors, or “caps” are often the most responsible components in an electronic device for introducing noise into the system.
 It is highly advisable to have high quality capacitors in very high end audio equipment.
 Brands like Audience and Mundorf and considered the top end manufacturers of audio capacitors.
 Often if a device fails or it is extremely noisy “re-capping” the whole device can fix things immediately.
 It is usually a failed capacitor that causes an electronic device to fail.